 Click Finish Updating Sample Type

-In addition, when any new samples are added to this Sample Type, either by copy paste, or by importing a spreadsheet, barcodes will be generated for them.
+In addition, when any new samples are added to this Sample Type by any method, barcodes will be generated for them.
 You cannot provide values for a UniqueID

 Barcodes are 9+ digit text strings with leading zeros ending in an incrementing integer value.
 Ex: 000000001, 000000002, etc. When more than a billion samples are defined, the barcode will continue to increment to 10 digits without leading zeros.

 Once generated by the system, barcodes in a UniqueID

 field cannot be edited and if data is imported into one of these fields, it will be ignored and an automatic barcode will be generated.
 If you need to provide your own barcode values or have the ability to edit them, do not use a Unique ID field